philipmw/phrase.shop/README.md

 4. Submit a pull request on GitHub.
    Check that your change passes the Continuous Integration workflow.
-   I'll review your contribution, and we'll either have a discussion or I'll accept it as-is.
+   I'll review your contribution, and we'll either have a discussion, or I'll accept your change as-is.

 5. You'll see your contribution on https://phrase.shop!